akretion/ak-odoo-incubator/stock_default_warehouse_by_company/README.rst

 Stock Default Warehouse by Company
 ==================================

-Add in the company, default warehouse for outgoing shipments and incoming shipments.
+It allows to define in the company the default warehouses for outgoing shipments and incoming shipments.

 Contributors
 ------------